samdsmx/website/src/docs/testing/debugging.md

 ### Rendering layer

-If you are trying to debug a layout issue, then the Widgets layer's tree may be insufficiently detailed.
+If you are trying to debug a layout issue, then the Widgets layer's tree might be insufficiently detailed.
 In that case, you can dump the rendering tree by calling [`debugDumpRenderTree()`]({{site.api}}/flutter/rendering/debugDumpRenderTree.html).
 As with `debugDumpApp()`, you can call this more or less any time